IMPORTANT NEW ARTICLE – JUNE 2015

 An objection often raised by Alice Bailey students and by followers of C. W. Leadbeater, Torkom Saraydarian, Benjamin Creme and others, is, “It wasn’t the right time during HPB’s lifetime to announce that the reappearance of the Christ-Maitreya was close at hand.
 She knew all about it but she purposely never said anything about it because she wasn’t permitted.
 That’s why it was the role of the later Theosophists to mention it and to start spreading that teaching.”

 To such sophistry we would respond: “What evidence or proof do you have for this other than the fact that it conveniently allows you to casually brush aside all the major and glaring discrepancies in an attempt to give more weight to your own preferred beliefs?
-And secondly, does it genuinely not bother you that this central belief and teaching of yours originates from a self-confessed paedophile (i.e. C. W. Leadbeater – see first part of this article)?
-Unpleasant and unfortunate as it is, that is a fact which you can’t deny or hide from, no matter how much you may try.
+And secondly, does it genuinely not bother you that this central belief and teaching of yours originates from such a person as C. W. Leadbeater?
+Unpleasant and unfortunate as it is, his behaviour and activities are a fact which you can’t deny or hide from, no matter how much you may try.
 Or do you believe that the Masters use such people as that as their agents and messengers, in spite of their repeated statements in writing that chelaship requires the utmost moral purity?”

 She went on to say that “If the “false prophets of Theosophy” are to be left untouched, the true prophets will be very soon – as they have already been – confused with the false.
 It is nigh time to winnow our corn and cast away the chaff,” adding that both “the false prophets, the pretenders” and “their weak-minded dupes” must be challenged, because “We do not believe in allowing the presence of sham elements in Theosophy.”